tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 ```

 ## Show the Chat
-This will be displayed in a `ListView.builder` that will display all the messages in the `_messages` list.
+A `ListView.builder` will display all the messages in the `_messages` list.
 You will also need to add a `TextField` at the bottom of the screen that will allow us to send messages.

 ```dart
 ListView.builder(